AbhiramKrishnaM/AbhiramKrishnaM/README.md

 <a href='https://twitter.com/AbhiramKrishnaM'><img align='left' alt="twitter" src="https://github.com/AbhiramKrishnaM/AbhiramKrishnaM/blob/master/assets/twitter.svg" height='18px'/></a>
 <br/>

-Hi, I'm a software developer who is self-taught and has a degree in Computer Science.
-I'm fascinated by full-stack engineering and I have a real passion for technology and computers.
-I love learning new things and expanding my knowledge, and I'm currently focused on enhancing my skills in Docker, Elixr, and React.

-I take pride in my work and am dedicated to delivering high-quality results, whether I'm working on my own projects or collaborating with a team.
-I have a strong work ethic and an eye for detail, and I enjoy solving complex problems and pushing the limits of what's possible.

-I'm also really interested in the world of Solidity and the potential of decentralized technologies.
-I believe in the power of these technologies to make a positive impact, and I'm always looking for new ways to learn and grow in this field.

-Overall, I'm driven to stay ahead of the curve in the tech industry and I'm committed to continuous learning.
-I'm eager to take on new challenges and make a difference through my work as a software developer.
+Hey there!
+I'm a tech-savvy, self-taught software developer with a Computer Science degree under my belt.
+Full-stack engineering is my jam and I'm always on the lookout for new technology to sink my teeth into.
+My passion for computers and tech is insatiable and I love learning new things and improving my skills.
+Right now, I'm focused on mastering Docker, Elixr, and React.
+I'm also super excited about the world of Solidity and the possibilities of decentralized tech.
+I believe these advancements have the power to change the world for the better and I'm always looking for opportunities to grow and learn in this field.
+In short, I'm dedicated to staying ahead of the curve in the tech industry and always hungry for new challenges.
+Let's build something amazing together!

 <br/>
 <br/>